hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I referee two games today, one in the afternoon and one in the evening.

+11:40 Working on wording for variable scope answers.